GPFAFF/day-lumber/site/content/about/_index.md

     imageUrl: "/img/family.jpg"
   - heading: "New Location"
     text: >
-      In 2015, Day Lumber Company moved from it's Westfield facility to a new building in Chicopee, MA.
+      In 2015, Day Lumber Company moved from it's Westfield, MA facility to a new building in Chicopee, MA.
+Day Lumber is strategically located in the center of New England to allow us to service customers throughout all of Massachusetts, Connecticut, Rhode Island, and everywhere in between.
 Over the past few years Day Lumber has brought in a new management team, invested in state of the art equipment, and grown their footprint within the wood packaging industry.
     imageUrl: "/img/day-location.jpg"
 ---